Heather J. Sharkey

 Background

-Heather J. Sharkey is Professor in the Department of Near Eastern Languages and Civilizations (NELC) at the University of Pennsylvania.
+Heather J. Sharkey is Professor in the Department of Middle Eastern Languages and Cultures (MELC) at the University of Pennsylvania.

-She received her Ph.D. in History from Princeton University after conducting research abroad on a Fulbright-Hays fellowship.
+She received her Ph.D. in History from Princeton University with support from a Fulbright-Hays fellowship and the Whiting Foundation.
 As the recipient of a Marshall scholarship from the British government, she earned an M.Phil. degree in Modern Middle Eastern Studies from the University of Durham in England.
 She also earned a B.A. in Anthropology, summa cum laude and Phi Beta Kappa, from Yale University.
 Before joining the Penn faculty in 2002, she taught at the University of Massachusetts at Amherst, the Massachusetts Institute of Technology (MIT), and Trinity College in Connecticut.

+The Carnegie Corporation selected her as a 2006 Carnegie Scholar.
 In 2011 she won the Charles Ludwig Distinguished Teaching Award from the School of Arts and Sciences of the University of Pennsylvania.
 In 2012-2013 she was a Visiting Professor in Paris at the École des Hautes Études en Sciences Sociales (EHESS) in the Institut d’Études de l’Islam et des Sociétés du Monde Musulman (IISMM).
+In 2024 the Wiki Education Foundation, supported by the Mellon Foundation, selected her for the inaugural advisory committee of their "Humanities and Social Justice" Initiative.
+During the 2024-2025 year she will be the Oliver Smithies Fellow at Balliol College, Oxford University and a Senior Fellow in the Faculty of Arts at the University of Groningen, Netherlands.